+Adam Tudor

-Adam Tudor Partner, Carter-Ruck
+Partner, Carter-Ruck

-Notwithstanding the fast changing media environment, with disinformation being distributed across multiple platforms by thousands of people every day, the legislative and common law equipment we need to protect individual and corporate reputations is already in place and in some respects has been since antiquity.
+Despite the fast changing media environment, with disinformation being distributed across multiple platforms by thousands of people every day, the legislative and common law equipment we need to protect individual and corporate reputations is already largely in place and in some respects has been since antiquity.

-As in codes of laws from the Romans and the Hebrews through to the Teutons and the Anglo-Saxons, today in England and Wales it is potentially actionable if one party (the publisher) makes a statement that causes or is likely to cause serious harm to the reputation of another.
-This is the sort of defamation, of which the term "libel" refers to statements in permanent form ("slander" being the cause of action where the publication is more transient, such as verbal statements).
-In the UK today the Defamation Act 2013 sets out the main defences which may be available in a libel claim and which in some respects have raised the bar for claimants.
+As in codes of laws from the Romans and the Hebrews through to the Teutons and the Anglo-Saxons, today in the UK it is potentially actionable if one party (the publisher) makes a statement to one or more publishees that causes or is likely to cause serious harm to the reputation of another.
+This is the tort of defamation, of which the term "libel" refers to statements in permanent forms, with "slander" being the cause of action where the publication is more transient, such as verbal statements.
+The Defamation Act 2013 sets out the main defences which may be available to a publisher in a libel claim and which in some respects have raised the bar for claimants.
 However, it remains a striking facet of English law (and a cause of considerable resentment among the media) that, once a claimant has established a prima facie case, much of the burden then shifts on to the defendant publisher.

-A successful libel claim can secure significant damages as well as an injunction preventing further publication - not to mention a prominent apology where the case is settled or subject to the "offer of amends" regime.
-As such libel remains a popular route for protecting, or repairing damage to, reputation.
-Claims before the English Court can range from mass online and print publication of defamatory statements to millions worldwide, to a defamatory tweet or other social media post to a handful of readers.
+A successful libel claimant can secure significant damages as well as an injunction preventing further publication - not to mention a prominent apology where the case is settled or is subject to the "offer of amends" regime.
+So libel remains a popular route for protecting, or repairing damage to, reputation.

+Claims before the UK courts can range from mass online and print publication of defamatory statements to millions worldwide, to a defamatory tweet or other social media post to a handful of readers.